TomConlin/StarBash/README.md

-That shows exponential decay-like structure with a blip at the end which could agree with a bunch of background a then some stars story.
+That shows exponential decay-like structure with a blip at the end which could agree with the
+"bunch of background and then some stars" story.